post-intensive care syndrome

 post-COVID-19 syndrome (long COVID)

-Epidemiology: in a study in Italy, nearly 90% of hospitalised patients who recovered from COVID-19 reported persistence of at least one symptom 2 months after discharge.
+Epidemiology: persistence of sequelae ranged from 14 days to 3 months from infection in previously healthy adults aged 18 to 50 years, and included persistent fatigue (39% to 73%), dyspnoea (39% to 74%), decrease in quality of life (44% to 69%), impaired pulmonary function (39% to 83%), myocarditis (3% to 26%), persistent neurological symptoms (55%), psychiatric diagnoses (5.5%), and persistent altered sense of taste/smell (33% to 36%).
+In a study in Italy, nearly 90% of hospitalised patients who recovered from COVID-19 reported persistence of at least one symptom 2 months after discharge.
 Only 12.6% of patients had no related symptoms, 32% had one or two symptoms, and 55% had three or more symptoms.
 Another study in the UK found that nearly 75% of patients who are discharged from hospital remain symptomatic at 3 months.
-A study in China found that at 6 months after acute infection, the most common persistent symptoms were fatigue or muscle weakness (63%), sleep difficulties (26%), and anxiety or depression (23%).
-Patients who were more severely ill had more severe impaired pulmonary diffusion capacities.
 Persistent symptoms have been reported for as long as 9 months after illness, including in many outpatients with mild disease.
+Approximately 15% of patients who had mild symptoms still had symptoms 8 months later in one study.
 Prolonged illness can occur among young adults with no underlying comorbidities.
 In a survey study of symptomatic adults, 35% had not returned to their usual state of health 2 to 3 weeks after testing.
 Among those aged 18 to 34 years with no underlying chronic medical conditions, 20% had not returned to their usual state of health.
 The number of symptoms at follow-up was associated with the symptom load during the acute phase of infection and the number of comorbidities in non-hospitalised patients.
 Persistent symptoms have been reported in pregnant women and children, but appear to be less common in children compared with adults.

 Diagnosis: use a holistic, person-centred approach that includes a comprehensive clinical history (including history of suspected or confirmed acute COVID-19, nature and severity of previous and current symptoms, timing and duration of symptoms since the start of acute illness, and a history of other health conditions), and appropriate examination that involves assessing physical, cognitive, psychological, and psychiatric symptoms, as well as functional abilities.
 Refer patients with signs or symptoms that could be caused by an acute or life‑threatening complication (e.g., severe hypoxaemia, signs of severe lung disease, cardiac chest pain, multisystem inflammatory syndrome in children) urgently to the relevant acute services.

 Signs and symptoms: symptoms vary widely, may relapse and remit or fluctuate, can change unpredictably, and can occur in those with mild disease only.
 Common long-term symptoms include persistent cough, low-grade fever, breathlessness, fatigue, pain, chest pain/tightness, palpitations, myalgia, arthralgia, headaches, vision changes, hearing loss, earache, tinnitus, sore throat, loss of taste/smell, impaired mobility, numbness in extremities, dizziness, tremors, memory loss, mood changes, skin rashes, gastrointestinal symptoms, neurocognitive difficulties, sleep disturbances, delirium (older people), and mental health conditions (e.g., anxiety, depression).
+Gastrointestinal sequelae including loss of appetite, nausea, acid reflux, and diarrhoea are common in patients 3 months after discharge.
 Some of the symptoms may overlap with post-intensive care syndrome (see above).
 The inability to return to normal activities, emotional and mental health outcomes, and financial loss are common.

 Investigations: tailor investigations to the clinical presentation, and to rule out any acute or life-threatening complications and alternative diagnoses.
-Investigations may include blood tests (e.g., full blood count, kidney and liver function tests, C-reactive protein, ferritin, thyroid function), oxygen saturation, blood pressure and heart rate measurements, exercise tolerance test, chest x-ray, electrocardiogram, and psychiatric assessment.
+Investigations may include blood tests (e.g., full blood count, kidney and liver function tests, C-reactive protein, ferritin, thyroid function), oxygen saturation, blood pressure and heart rate measurements, exercise tolerance test, chest imaging, electrocardiogram, and psychiatric assessment.
+Approximately 50% of patients had residual abnormalities on chest CT and pulmonary function tests at 3 months.
 Around 9% of patients had deteriorating chest x-ray appearances at follow-up, which may indicate lung fibrosis.
 Persistently elevated D-dimer and C-reactive protein have also been reported.